Last updated on April 3, 2025

 All you need to join a game is the link to a SpellTable lobby.
 It’s a unique link similar to a Discord invite that automatically joins whatever game it connects you to when you open it.

-If your mobile device is giving you an error saying that your camera “is not being recognized” then it’s almost always a fault on the browser.
+If your mobile device gives you an error saying that your camera “is not being recognized” then it’s almost always a fault on the browser.
 Your browser (or SpellTable specifically) probably doesn’t have access to your camera.
-This can be changed in your web browser’s settings or by resetting your cache and giving it access when prompted.
+Change this in your web browser’s settings or reset your cache and allow it access when prompted.

 What if You Get a Black Screen in SpellTable?

 It might be the fault of the browser incorrectly displaying the video if you’re certain that your camera has permission and is working properly otherwise.
-Restarting your browser completely should resolve that issue in this case.
+Restart your browser completely to resolve that issue if that is the case.

 Can SpellTable Have More Than 4 Players?